chhayaprdn/lastminutelegends/README.md

 # Last Minute Legends (Group 19)
-A 2D maze game built with Java and Swing
+A 2D maze game built with Java and Swing.

 Play as a student trying to escape deadlines by collecting all school supplies and reaching the exit before the enemies catch you.